 Similarly, the figure below shows the output of running a notebook as a job.
 Incidentally, the output is the same as running the notebook manually.

 As I hope this short tour has convinced you, Databricks Cloud provides a powerful, yet easy to use feature to run not only arbitrary Spark jobs, but also notebooks created with Databricks Cloud.
-If you’d like to run your own jobs with Databricks Cloud, you can register here for an account.

 Other Databricks Cloud how-tos can be found at: